 What makes a great project manager?

-There are many blog posts and discussions on this question – it’s another question you could write a book on, but here we are summarising a few important ideas, observations and experiences.
+There are many blog posts and discussions on ‘what makes a great project manager’.
+It’s a question you could write a book on.
+Here we are summarising a few important ideas, observations and experiences.

 Personal Qualities and Skills: